Florida wind mitigation breakdown

 3. Other.

 A hip roof is ideal, as all sides slope downward to aid in resisting clashes with hurricane winds.
-A flat roof has one or more sides with a vertical angle, a straight dropdown.
+A flat roof has one or more sides with a vertical angle and a straight dropdown.
 This provides a strong path of resistance for high winds and can prompt more forceful direct impact, so insurance folks frown on flat roofs.

 6. Secondary water resistance

-This is essentially an additional layer put onto homes post 2001 that provides additional water protection and is attached under the shingles.
+This is essentially an additional layer put onto homes post-2001 that provides additional water protection and is attached under the shingles.
 You either have it or you don’t.
 Secondary water resistance is not something folks usually invest in unless they’re installing a new roof.

-A two-story coastal home with hurricane shutters
+Beachfront home with hurricane shutters

 7. Opening protection